j2969719/doublecmd-plugins/plugins.md

 Getting some information (method, files and folder count, etc) from archives (using 7-Zip).
 You can see list of fields in `fields` (first column).

 - [agewdx.lua](plugins/wdx/scripts/agewdx.lua) *(cross platform)*<br>
-Returns age (the date of the last modification will be used): number of seconds, minutes, hours, days, weeks, months or years.
+Returns age (the date of the last modification will be used), see description in the beginning of script.

 - [apkinfowdx.lua](plugins/wdx/scripts/apkinfowdx.lua)<br>
 Getting some information from APK files.
 Fields: Label, Version, Install Location, Uses Permissions, Locales, Supports Screens, Native Code.